 It's easy to slip into a landslide of spending once you start renovating, and improvements may not translate into the equity you hoped they would.

 Improving a home can absolutely build equity, but it's important not to underestimate the cost of repairs.
 Renovation project costs can add up quickly, and it's common—even for experienced do-it-yourselfers—to unintentionally exceeded the budget before project completion.

 Beware hidden damage

-Problems like termites, water damage, asbestos, mold, foundation issues - and so many more - are all incredibly difficult to identify before you begin peeling back the layers.
+Problems like termites, water damage, asbestos, mold, foundation issues (and so many more) are all incredibly difficult to identify before you begin peeling back the layers.
 A thorough pest and overall home inspection are an absolute must if you plan to buy a less than perfect home, but remember that they aren't foolproof.

-The psychology of renovations
+The Psychology of Renovating

-The caveat with these products is that the work needs to be done by licensed contractors and you need to make up your mind on what exact renovations you are going to do in a very short amount of time.
+The caveat with these products is that the work needs to be done by licensed contractors, and you need to make up your mind on what exact renovations you'll attempt in a short timeframe.

 These are great products for the right buyer and can be a tremendous asset when trying to get into a neighborhood at the top of your budget.
 If you're interested in learning more about renovation loan products, contact a mortgage advisor for details.